liamhowlett/fabric-rti-livesurvey/README.md

 <img width="1852" height="912" alt="image" src="https://github.com/user-attachments/assets/779983f9-599f-4951-90bf-d13c978b2e21" />

-### 🔹 Step 2: Create the EventHouse and KQL Database
+### 🔹 Step 2: Create the Eventhouse and KQL Database
 This is where your data is going to be streamed to and persisted

-- In a Fabric Workspace, select new item and create an EventHouse
+- In a Fabric Workspace, select new item and create an Eventhouse
 - Select the KQL Database that's been created on the left hand side and click the elipsis on 'Tables' to create a new table
 - Create a column using the GUI for each question/response that will be generated from the Form.
 You'll need these exact column names later on.